Audi Q5 review - Reliability and safety

 - 2Engines, performance and driveExcellent cruising refinement, but despite a composed chassis and comfortable suspension, it's not the most involving drive

-- 6Reliability and Safety - currently readingNew engines and chassis should bring improved reliability.
-Plenty of safety kit and a strong NCAP rating provide peace of mind
+- 6Reliability and Safety - currently readingAudi has equipped the Q5 with plenty of safety kit, while a strong NCAP rating provides peace of mind

 - 7Long term reviewFinal report: plug-in hybrid Audi Q5 rocked our man’s world for five months